Patrick Mayo

-Patrick Mayo (born 15 May 1973 in Port Elizabeth, Eastern Cape) is a retired South African association football player who played as a defender, midfielder and striker.
+Patrick Mayo (born 15 May 1973 in Gqeberha, Eastern Cape) is a retired South African association football player who played as a defender, midfielder and striker.
 Most recently, Mayo served as an assistant coach to Chippa United's MultiChoice Diski Challenge team.

 International career

 Mayo made 18 appearances for the South Africa national soccer team.

 Personal life

-Mayo is the father of the footballer Khanyisa Mayo.
+Mayo is the father of Khanyisa Mayo.